-Open File Extension DOCX
+Open DOCX File

 Older Microsoft Office releases were using binary files to store data.
 This limited some applications to operate with Microsoft Office applications.
 With the release of new versions using OOXML, other applications of are now able to access these files.

 One security issue of is the addition of Active X control to the application.
 Macros containing malicious codes can still be embedded with the file.
 However, there is a workaround on that by allowing .docx files with macros from trusted senders.

 Aside for Microsoft Office versions other non-Microsoft products can open and edit this extension.
 These include applications such as OxygenOffice Professional for Linux, Panergy docXConverter for Mac, and others.

 Populating this website with information and maintaining it is an ongoing process.
 We always welcome feedback and questions that can be submitted by visiting Contact Us page.
 However since there are many users visiting this website and because our team is quite small we may not be able to follow up personally on every request.
 Thank you for your understanding.

 For more general information about how to open DOCX files, file extension docx and registry you can read one of the following articles:

 - Windows registry - Windows registry is included in modern Windows operating systems to replace the older INI files which also contained system configuration.
 Let's concentrate on the structure and purpose of Windows System Registry, review some possible attacks to it and ways to avoid them...

 - Folders, files and paths - Files are the entries or information stored on your computer.
 These are represented by binary coding and written on the tracks on a disk.
 Files are often represented by distinct icons, a normal practice done by Microsoft with their products including system files for their series of operating systems...